cpraveen/cfdlab/chapel/vte2d/README.md

 # 2d vorticity-streamfunction solver

 The method is described in my notes `vte2d.tm`.
+There is a Julia version [here](https://github.com/cpraveen/numpde/tree/master/vte2d) but it may not be as good as the Chapel version.

 ## Test Poisson solver